The fourth ingredient for creating inspiration during times of change is to show people they have a problem.

 At first glance this might seem like the wrong thing to do.
 After all, in a time of change, people are already likely to be feeling uncertain, nervous, or even afraid.

 As Jack Welch used to say when he was CEO of General Electric:

 “Face reality as it is, not as it was, or as you wish it to be.”

 And remember that the more clearly you can show your audience, in their terms, how they have a problem they need to address, the more inspired and engaged they will become to work with you to build a solution.

 Are you trying to create something new in the world?
-Do all your stakeholders understand why they have a problem if the situation continues as it is?
+Do all your stakeholders understand why they have a problem if things continue as they are?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.